jronallo/iiif-workshop-new/content/image-api/image-viewers/interoperability.md

 ---
+title: Image Interoperability
-title: "Interoperability"
+menuTitle: "Interoperability"
 date: 2018-04-15T14:01:25-04:00
 weight: 30
 ---

-# Image Interoperability

 One of the major selling points of IIIF is interoperability.
 Besides choice in image viewers there are clever ways in which interoperability can be handy.